libraryofcelsus/Aetherius_AI_Assistant/readme.md

 9. Install the required packages: **pip install -r requirements.txt**

-10. Copy your OpenAI api key to key_openai.txt
+10. Copy your OpenAI api key to key_openai.txt (If using Oobabooga, you may skip this.)

+(If using Qdrant skip to step 14.)

 11. Create a Index on pinecone.io titled: "aetherius" with 768 dimensions and cosine as the metric.
 I usually do a P1 instance.
 (Use 1536 dimensions for Open Ai embeddings.)

-12. Copy Api key for that Index and paste it in key_pinecone.txt  (If using Qdrant copy their Api key and Url instead of Pinecone.)
+12. Copy Api key for that Index and paste it in key_pinecone.txt

 13. Copy the Pinecone Environment and paste it in key_pinecone_env.txt

+14. If using Qdrant Cloud copy their Api key and Url instead of Pinecone.
+Qdrant Cloud: https://qdrant.to/cloud

+15. To use a local Qdrant server, first install Docker: https://www.docker.com/

+16. Now follow the steps in Qdrants Quick Start guide: https://github.com/qdrant/qdrant/blob/master/QUICK_START.md

+17. Once the local Qdrant server is running, it should be auto detected by Aetherius.

-14. Copy your Google Api key to key_google.txt  (Google Keys only needed if using AetherSearch's websearch.)
+18. Copy your Google Api key to key_google.txt  (Google Keys only needed if using AetherSearch's websearch.)

-15. Copy your Google CSE ID to key_google_cse.txt
+19. Copy your Google CSE ID to key_google_cse.txt

-17. Run main.py by typing **python main.py** in cmd or **run.bat** as admin to start Aetherius.
+20. Run main.py by typing **python main.py** in cmd or **run.bat** as admin to start Aetherius.
 (Using run.bat will let you skip opening CMD and activating the enviornment.)

-18. Select DB Upload Heuristics from the DB Management menu to upload Heuristics for the bot, this DB can also function as a Personality DB.
+21. Select DB Upload Heuristics from the DB Management menu to upload Heuristics for the bot, this DB can also function as a Personality DB.
 An example of how to do this can be found in "personality_db_input_examples.txt" in the config folder.

-21. Edit the chatbot's prompts with the Config Menu.
+22. Edit the chatbot's prompts with the Config Menu.
 This will let you change the main, secondary, and greeting prompts.
 You can also change things like the font style and size.

-22. You can change the botname and the username in the login menu.
+23. You can change the botname and the username in the login menu.
 Changing either of these will create a new chatbot.

-23. Once the chatbot has adopted a desired personality, I recommend creating a backup of the "nexus" folder and then create a collection of the "aetherius" index on pinecone.io.
+24. Once the chatbot has adopted a desired personality, I recommend creating a backup of the "nexus" folder and then create a collection of the "aetherius" index on pinecone.io.
 This will let you revert back to a base state if issues arise later.

-24. Once you have made a backup, you can start using the "Auto" mode, this mode has Aetherius decide for itself whether or not it should upload to its memories.
+25. Once you have made a backup, you can start using the "Auto" mode, this mode has Aetherius decide for itself whether or not it should upload to its memories.

-25. To run Aetherius Locally using Oobabooga, first install the web-ui at: https://github.com/oobabooga/text-generation-webui
+26. To run Aetherius Locally using Oobabooga, first install the web-ui at: https://github.com/oobabooga/text-generation-webui

-26. Then, under the "Interface Mode" tab, enable the api checkbox in both fields.
+27. Then, under the "Interface Mode" tab, enable the api checkbox in both fields.
 Then click apply and restart the interface.

-27. Next, navigate to the models tab.
+28. Next, navigate to the models tab.
 Uncheck the autoload models box and then input "TheBloke/Llama-2-13B-chat-GPTQ" into the downloads box.
 Other models may work, but this is the one that is tested.

-28. Once the download is completed, reload the model selection menu and then select the model.
+29. Once the download is completed, reload the model selection menu and then select the model.
 Change the model loader to Exllama and set the max_seq_len to "4096".

-29. Click the "load" button and load the model.
+30. Click the "load" button and load the model.
 The Oobabooga API bots should now work!